qwj/python-vpn/README.rst

 Introduction
 ------------

 All IPSec softwares are stupid, clumsy and hard to configure.
-So comes **python-ike**.
+So comes **python-esp**.

 - NO app install needed
 - NO server configuration file